 Saxon Lords & Hunting Lords

 Mortimer Common, where the villagers once freely grazed their livestock, was enclosed for cultivation in 1802, mostly with the consent of the parish residents, although the vicar protested.
-The settlement of 'Mortimer' or 'Mortimer Common' began to slowly grow up soon afterwards, although there wasn't any massive building programme until the 1870s.
+The settlement of Mortimer Common, or simply Mortimer, began to slowly grow up soon afterwards, although there was no organised building programme until the 1870s.

-|© Nash Ford Publishing 2004.
+|© Nash Ford Publishing 2004; Revised 2020.
 All Rights Reserved.